 You Can Only be Married to One Person at a Time

 She then threw me a curveball.
 "But what if he was already married to someone else?"

 "That," I said, "would make a difference."
 Through further discussion, I found out that around the time of their "marriage," he may have already been married.
 I then got on the district clerk's website and looked up her husband's divorce.

-What I found out is that his divorce was not finalized until after my consult had purchased her house.
-This would mean she could not have been married to her “husband” at the time she purchased the house, which would make her house separate property.
+I found out that his divorce was not finalized until after my consultant had purchased her house.
+This would mean she could not have been married to her "husband" when she bought the home, which would make her house a separate property.